Interview with an eye-witness of Milan bombings

 Description

-The informant describes two bombings he eye-witnessed in the Sesto San Giovanni and Niguarda area.
-During the first, he was in a basement adapted as underground shelter: he recollects women reciting the rosary and a queasy sensation in the stomach caused by explosions.
+The interviewee describes two bombings in the Sesto San Giovanni and Niguarda areas, which he eye-witnessed.
+During the first, he was in a basement adapted as underground shelter: he recollects women reciting the rosary and a queasy sensation in the stomach, caused by explosions.
 During the latter he found himself in an open space in which trenches have been dug and saw the bombs falling.
-Describes how he gradually became used to violence and destruction; the sense of danger being tempered by his natural inquisitiveness.
-Stressed the inefficiency of anti-aircraft fire and the gradual escalation of the bombing war.
-Mentions the widespread sense of solidarity and mutual support: factory workers pilfering coal at great personal risk, and the role of the “Soccorso Rosso” clandestine mutual support network.
-Recalls an atmosphere of fear and episodes of violence, mentioning loathed Fascist militiamen and episodes of the resistance in Milan.
-Elaborates on how the bombings were the just retribution for starting the war.
+He describes how he, gradually, became used to violence and destruction; the sense of danger being tempered by his natural inquisitiveness.
+He talks of the inefficiency of anti-aircraft fire and the gradual escalation of the bombing war.
+He mentions the widespread sense of solidarity and mutual support: factory workers pilfering coal at great personal risk; and the role of the “Soccorso Rosso” clandestine mutual support network.
+The interviewee recalls an atmosphere of fear and episodes of violence, mentioning loathed Fascist militiamen and episodes of the resistance in Milan.
+He feels the bombings were the just retribution for starting the war.

 Date